wp-plugins/stripe-woocommerce-addon/readme.txt

 == Description ==

-This plugin acts as an addon for woocommerce to add a payment method for WooCommerce for accepting **Credit Cards Payments** by merchants via **Stripe**
+This plugin acts as an addon for woocommerce to add a payment method for WooCommerce for accepting **Credit Cards Payments** by merchants via **Stripe** directly on checkout page.
 This plugin uses Stripe API version  **2015-01-26** to create tokens and charge credit cards

 = Features =